apache/flink/docs/scala_api_quickstart.md

 ## Build Project

-If you want to __build your project__, go to your project directory and issue the`mvn clean package` command.
+If you want to __build your project__, go to your project directory and issue the `mvn clean package -Pbuild-jar` command.
 You will __find a jar__ that runs on every Flink cluster in __target/your-artifact-id-1.0-SNAPSHOT.jar__.
 There is also a fat-jar,  __target/your-artifact-id-1.0-SNAPSHOT-flink-fat-jar.jar__.
 This also contains all dependencies that get added to the maven project.

 ## Next Steps